rogerkeays/racket-fluent/README.md

           (id3 → hash-ref 'artist "unknown" → normalise-field)
           (id3 → hash-ref 'title "unknown" → normalise-field)) → string-join ".")

+Fluent's infix approach also makes it easier to combine thread-first (→) with thread-last (→→).

 ## How to enter → with your keyboard

 → is Unicode character 2192.
 On linux you can enter this using `shift-ctrl-u 2192 enter`.
 Naturally, if you want to use this character, you should map it to some unused key on your keyboard.
 This can be done with xmodmap: